kiewic/kiewic.github.io/_posts/2016-04-30-custom-shapes-in-the-power-bi-waffle-chart.md

 ## Credits

-Icons in this article were obtained from the [AIGA collection created by Edward Boatman][thenounproject].
-You can download SVG files from here, too.
+Icons in this article were obtained from the [AIGA collection created by Edward Boatman][edward-boatman].
+You can download SVG files from [here][thenounproject], too.

 [waffle-chart]: https://app.powerbi.com/visuals/show/WaffleChart
 [video-1]: https://www.youtube.com/watch?v=1vRqYUsm3Vk